 5.6 Endowment Reporting Plan.
 The reporting plan should specify the elements of periodic reports that should be made to both internal and external individuals or entities.
 For example, periodic reports should be made to the president or Chancellor, and may be made to key administrators, such as the provost or chief academic or research officers, deans of colleges and schools, directors of administrative units, etc. In addition, reports should be prepared for all known donors.
 The reporting plan should be designed to provide assurance that the institution’s review and monitoring plans are functioning as intended.

 5.7 Certification of Endowment Compliance.
-Based on the work of the Designated Endowment Executive and in consultation with the Endowment Compliance Committee, the president of each U. T. System institution and the Vice Chancellor for External Relations of the U. T. System shall forward an Annual Report on Endowment Compliance to the Chancellor of the U. T. System and/or to his/her designated representative.
+Based on the work of the Designated Endowment Executive and in consultation with the Endowment Compliance Committee, the president of each U. T. System institution and the Vice Chancellor for External Relations, Communications, and Advancement Services of the U. T. System shall forward an Annual Report on Endowment Compliance to the Chancellor of the U. T. System and/or to his/her designated representative.
 The report will be due annually on December 1, or the agreed upon date.
 The report shall summarize the endowment compliance activities of the U. T. System institution or U. T. System Administration and certify that the institution is in compliance with the endowment compliance standards established by the U. T. System.
 [Special Note: For the U. T. System institutions or U. T. System Administration receiving an endowment compliance fee assessment via The University of Texas Investment Management Company (UTIMCO), the report shall certify that the funds received from the fee assessment have been expended on activities and personnel that are directly associated with the endowment compliance effort.]

 Designated Endowment Executive - administrator designated by the president of the U. T. System institution or the Chancellor or his or her designee for U. T. System Administration and is responsible for ensuring that the institution’s endowments are in compliance.